lake-wg/authz/draft-selander-ace-ake-authz.md

 The authorization server uses the identity of the device, ID_U, to look up the device certificate, Cert_PK_U.

-The authorization server retrieves the public key of V used to authenticate the secure connection with the authenticator, and constructs the corresponding COSE_Key as defined in {{voucher}}.
+The authorization server retrieves the public key of V used to authenticate the secure connection with the authenticator, and constructs the CWT Claims Set and the Voucher as defined in {{voucher}}.

 The authorization server generates the voucher response and sends it to the authenticator over the secure connection.
 The Voucher_Response SHALL be a CBOR array as defined below: